 Mr. Martinez has been appointed by the U.S. President and was confirmed by the U.S. Senate to the position of U.S. Public Delegate to the United Nations 57th General Assembly and likewise as a Commissioner of the Foreign Claims Settlement Commission of the Justice Department.
 He currently serves as a governatorial appointee to the Greater Orlando Aviation Authority and Florida Medical Malpractice Joint Underwriting Association.

 David is a native of Memphis, Tennessee.
 He graduated from the University of Tennessee, majoring in Architecture while playing basketball for several SEC Championship teams.
-In 1995, David moved his family to East Tennessee where he is owner of Red Chair Architects () Knoxville, TN.
-His firm is a generalized practice with design and master planning experience in medical, educational, civic and many other project types.
+In 1995, David moved his family to East Tennessee where he owned Red Chair Architects, Knoxville, TN; recently acquired by A2H, a multi-disciplined planning and design firm based in Memphis TN.
 Although David is passionate about his work, his priorities lie in his deep relationships with Jesus Christ, his wife, Mary Kathryn and his two adult daughters, Katie and Dacey.
 He’s pretty proud of his son-in-law, Joe Pendley (Katie) too.
 David is the President of the Sojourners Sunday School class at Fairview UMC in Maryville, and in his spare time enjoys hiking, biking, hunting, fishing and boating.

 Reid joined the Eagle Rock board in 2014.
 He was born in Anderson, SC, but raised in Atlanta, GA where he attended local elementary and high schools.
 Reid began his college career at Clemson University, but transferred to and graduated from the University of Georgia in 1979.
 After receiving his undergraduate degree, he attended and graduated from Gordon-Conwell Theological Seminary in 1984 with a Masters of Divinity.
 Since 1987, he has been a ‘tentmaker’, working at the J. Rolfe Davis Insurance Agency in Orlando.
 Reid has been married to the former Jan Hatcher since 1987.
 He is father to two wonderful children, Jenny and Will, father-in-law to Taylor (married to Jenny) and grandfather to Bennett.
 He and his family have worshipped and been active at the First Presbyterian Church of Orlando since 1986 – serving in different capacities.
 Reid has loved serving during the Eagle Rock/First Presbyterian weekend in November for many years.